Skip to main content

 What is a Chess Stopwatch?

-2. Switch After Every Move: Hit the SPACE bar or click "Switch Player" immediately after a move is made.
-This logs the time spent on that specific move.
+2. Switch After Every Move: Hit the SPACE bar or click "Switch Player" immediately after a piece is placed on the board.
+This instantly logs the duration of that specific move into the system.

 Identify Time-Consuming Positions